Monte Paschi approves plan to increase cash call to 5 billion euros

-MILAN The board of Italian bank Monte dei Paschi di Siena (BMPS.MI) on Friday approved a proposal to boost the size of a share sale it is planning to 5 billion euros (4.1 billion pounds) to help cover any gaps a Europe-wide bank check might find in its finances.
+MILAN The board of Italian bank Monte dei Paschi di Siena (BMPS.MI) on Friday approved a proposal to boost the size of a share sale it is planning to 5 billion euros ($6.9 billion) to help cover any gaps a Europe-wide bank check might find in its finances.

 Italy's third-largest bank held an extraordinary board meeting after saying this week that it was evaluating how much capital it needed ahead of an asset review by the European Central Bank and after discussions with the Bank of Italy.